AM Racing: Truck No. 22 history

 In December 2015, it was announced that AM Racing would enter one truck in the Camping World Truck Series field, the No. 22 Toyota Tundra full-time for Austin Wayne Self.
 The team's first race was the season opener at Daytona, where Self qualified the truck 19th and finished in that same position, one lap down.
 In the second race at Atlanta, Self qualified twentieth and finished sixteenth.
 Self failed to qualify for the third race at Martinsville, but raced with the No. 44 after Tommy Joe Martins crashed his only truck in qualifying and had no backup.
 Self had variable runs throughout the first half of the season until he broke through for his first top ten, a ninth at the Aspen Dental Eldora Dirt Derby.

 The team's operations were taken over by Win-Tron Racing after twelve races.
 The Self family retained an ownership stake in the team.

 After the merger with Win-Tron, performance remained nearly the same, with Austin Wayne Self turning in runs from the teens to twenties.
 At Martinsville, the team replaced Self with Justin Fontaine, who would be making his Truck debut.
 Fontaine qualified on owner points in 29th and moved up three places during the race to finish 26th.
 Self then took over the truck for the Striping Technology 350, finishing 22nd.
 For the Phoenix race, Self was again swapped out, this time for the son of NASCAR on NBC broadcaster Marty Snider, Myatt Snider.
-Snider qualified 19th and finished 17th.
+Snider qualified nineteenth and finished seventeenth.
 Self closed out the season at Homestead-Miami Speedway, finishing 25th.
 The No. 22 truck finished 22nd in owner points in its debut season.

 For the 2017 season, AM Racing announced a partnership with Joe Gibbs Racing for engine power.
 On February 10, 2017, it was announced that J. J. Yeley would drive the No. 22 Legrand Tundra at the season opener at Daytona, while Self would drive the No. 32 truck.
 The team would run five races in total during the year under the AM Racing banner, the other four with Self behind the wheel.
 AM partnered with Niece Motorsports and Martins Motorsports to run Self in most of the remaining races.

 In October 2017, it was announced that Self would move to Niece Motorsports for the 2018 season.

 AM Racing reopened in 2019, with Self in the No. 22 for another full season.
-Self got the team their first top 5 at Michigan Speedway.
+Self got the team their first top-five at Michigan Speedway.
 However, Self was suspended in April of that year due to violating NASCAR's substance abuse policy, and Bubba Wallace filled in for 2 races (at Martinsville and Texas in March) before Self was reinstated.

 Self returned full-time in 2020.
-He got two top 10 finishes that year, at Texas Motor Speedway and Martinsville Speedway, and finished 16th in points.
+He got two top-ten finishes that year, at Texas Motor Speedway and Martinsville Speedway, and finished sixteenth in points.

+In January 2024, the No. 22 truck owner points were bought by Reaume Brothers Racing.